 Connect the water supply lines to the bidet by hand.
 Make sure they're tight.
 Turn on the water and check for leaks.

 Test the bidet controls on top of the fixture to make sure that each one works properly.

 - For plumbing rough-in in the wall, it may be necessary to call a plumber.

-- The floor should be solid in order to hold the floor bolts.
-If the floor is rotted, it may be necessary to replace parts of the floor.
+- The floor should be solid to hold the floor bolts.
+If the floor is rotted or damaged in any way, it may be necessary to replace parts of the floor.